frutiger/bdemeta/README.md

 ### ROOTS
 <a name="roots"></a>

-`bde-meta` will look for package groups in directories specified by (possibly multiple) `--root` arguments.
+`bdemeta` will look for package groups in directories specified by (possibly multiple) `--root` arguments.
 This makes it easy to build code across multiple BDE-style repositories, including your own.